3b1b/3Blue1Brown.com/content/lessons/2017/essence-of-calculus/index.md

 {{<figure image="figure-13.41.png" >}}
 {{</figure>}}

 That doesn’t immediately tell us how to find $A(x)$, but it provides a very strong clue to work with.
 And there’s nothing special about the graph $x^2$ here.
-For any function $f(x)$, if we call the area under its graph $A(x)$, then this area function has the property that $dA/dx \approx f(x)$, a slight nudge to the output of $A$ divided by a slight nudge to the input that caused it is about equal to the height of the graph at that point.
+For any function $f(x)$, if we call the area under its graph $A(x)$, then this area function has the property that $dA/dx \approx f(x)$, a slight nudge to the output of $A$ divided by a slight nudge to the input that caused it is about equal to the height of the graph at that point, $f(x)$.
 Again, that’s an approximation that gets better and better for smaller choices of $dx$.

 {{<figure image="figure-14.17.png" >}}
 This figure illustrates the property of $\frac{dA}{dx}$ for a more general function $f(x)$.